Business Administration

 MGMT 585.
 Advanced Strategic Management.
 3 Credits.

 An integrating course designed to develop coordinating ability and experience in the decision-making process.
 Taught from the point of view of the top management and by the case method, the course develops understanding of an overall point of view, through analysis of actual business situations, and an appreciation of the relations of the production department to other departments and to the business as a whole.
 Concluding cases place emphasis on the responsibilities of business enterprise to the community and to society generally.
-Prerequisite: ACCT 502, MRKT 510 and six additional credits from MBA courses, or consent of instructor.
+Prerequisite: ACCT 502, MRKT 510 and six additional credits from MBA courses, and department consent required.
 F,S.

 MGMT 596.
 Individual Research.
 2-4 Credits.